Code-Institute-Submissions/neringabickmore-scribbles/README.md

 - The app that has different content functionalities for **site visitors**, **users** and **admin**
 - The app should also be able to store required data, which is available for access when required

+### Site Owner Goals ###

+- To provide a platform for the users to share their personal views about the books they have read.
+- Encourage users to share their recommendations where they should buy the book they have reviewed, ideally independent online book shops.
+- Build a community of book readers.
+- Monetise the platform through donations to cover platform maintenance costs.

 ### User Stories ###

 #### Site Visitor ####